ingmar-k/Gnublin_Debian/README.md

 2) Files
 --------

-- build_debian_system.sh : Main script file, running the functions defined in the "build_functions.sh".
+- build_emdebian_system.sh : Main script file, running the functions defined in the "build_functions.sh".
 This is what you run in shell.

-- build_funtions.sh : As already mentioned, this includes the main build and some helper funtions that are used in the "build_debian_system.sh"
+- build_funtions.sh : As already mentioned, this includes the main build and some helper funtions that are used in the "build_emdebian_system.sh"

 - general_settings.sh: File for all settings and configurations.
 Here you define what the output of the scripts will look like.